nmarley/blu/dev-notes.md

 An encrypted and de-duplicated file archival system, written in Rust.
 This project was inspired by balaji's comment in an interview that someday the "cloud will burst", meaning some state actor could leak any/all secrets stored on the cloud, in S3/Google Drive, etc. Nothing is secret/private if you aren't encrypting your data w/your own keys that you control.

+Note on encryption(2024-02-04): Ideally this will be future proof and therefore quantum-resistant, so once a reliable Kyber implementation exists in Rust, I would like to move to that.
+I will be closely following Filippo Valsorda's (author of age) work in the space and probably using whatever he recommends.
+He himself is waiting for a NIST standard to emerge so hopefully that will be settled on soon-ish (mid-late 2024?).

 ### Project Guidelines

 - The CLI should only use `--long-args` and not short ones like `-c`.